 AI For Orthodontists

-Edit call volume, buyer intent, 25% lift, and average orthodontic treatment value.
+Edit call volume, qualified intent, 25% lift, and case-start weighted consult value.

 Planning model only.
-Replace with actual call logs, consult mix, no-show rate, new-start rate, treatment fee, financing mix, insurance benefit patterns, and doctor calendar capacity.
+Replace with actual call logs, consult mix, show rate, case-start rate, treatment fee, financing mix, insurance benefit patterns, and doctor calendar capacity.

 The business case for orthodontists

-For orthodontists, ROI is not raw call volume.
-It is recovered consults, show-ready follow-up, payment-plan clarity, and case starts that would otherwise go to voicemail or a competing practice.
+For orthodontists, ROI is not raw call volume or full treatment fees.
+It is recovered consult next steps, show-ready follow-up, better payment context, and case-start opportunity that would otherwise sit in voicemail or move to a competing practice.

 - Calls/month by source, hour, and caller type